Skip to content

 Caught in Little Juniata River, Pennsylvania

-The stream is flowing a little below a normal level with clear water.
+The stream is flowing way above a normal level with highly stained water.
 Good hatches are taking place.
-We are getting good catch reports from customers.
+We were getting good catch reports from customers.

 Perfect Flies are designed and tied to to imitate and behave like the natural foods the trout rely on to survive as much as possible.
 The more your fly looks like and moves through and on the surface of the water like the real things, the higher your odds of success.